TanStack/table/docs/installation.md

 > NOTE: There will be a "breaking change" release in the near future to support Qwik 2.
 This will be released as a minor version bump, but will be documented.
 Qwik 2 itself will have no breaking changes, but its name on the npm registry will change, and require different peer dependencies.

+> NOTE: The current qwik adapter only works with CSR.
+More improvements may not be available until a future table version.

 ## Angular Table

 ```bash